EPK

 Years Active: 2013 - Present

 Their 2021 studio debut In Relation To won ECMA Jazz Recording of the Year, awarded to the best jazz album in Atlantic Canada.
-The album's unique alternative/jazz crossover style garnered praise from rock and jazz media in Canada and abroad.
+The album's unique alternative/jazz crossover style garnered praise from indie rock and jazz media in Canada and abroad.

 MUSIC